Thomas Keller’s approach to making pasta dough promises an authentic and exquisite result.

 Step 6

 Continue to mix until all the flour is incorporated and the dough starts to come together.
 Knead the dough well for about 10 minutes, form it into a ball, and wrap it tightly in plastic wrap.
 Allow the dough to rest at room temperature for at least 30 minutes to 1 hour.
-Your Thomas Keller pasta dough is ready.
+Your pasta dough is ready.

 Expert Tips That I Recommend

-- Colored Pasta: A pinch of saffron threads or ground turmeric dissolved in a small amount of warm water gives the pasta a beautiful golden color and a unique, mild flavor.
+- A pinch of saffron threads or ground turmeric dissolved in a small amount of warm water gives the pasta a beautiful golden color and a unique, mild flavor.
 Sometimes, I also incorporate a tablespoon or two of squid ink into the dough to a striking black color and a subtle briny flavor.

 FAQs About Thomas Keller’s Pasta Dough